MartinEesmaa/HAHCF/README.md

 # Helga's Cheese Festival

-Helga's Cheese Festival - A Ren'Py visual novel story game with Helga and Arnold's true love story.
+Helga's Cheese Festival - A Ren'Py visual novel story fan-made game with Helga and Arnold's true love story based on Hey Arnold.

-Please note that the fan-game project was made and done by Nicki Gee for 100%.
+Please note that fan-game project was done by Nicki Gee (Wolfs-Angel17).

 Maintained by Martin Eesmaa